6 LinkedIn Summary Examples to Master Your First Impression

 LinkedIn is one of the most effective ways to connect with prospects.
 After all, you get to qualify them through their work credentials, and they get to determine if you’re the right fit for them all in one place.

 On LinkedIn, people are actively looking for work-related solutions to problems they’re facing in their daily working lives.
 Which means they’re going to be far more receptive there than on other platforms.

 But you have to get it right.
 And that all starts with your LinkedIn summary.

-Think about it: one of the first things prospects will see when they land on your profile is your LinkedIn summary.
-This is the blurb below your photo and work information that provides an introduction to who you are and what you do.
+Think about it: one of the first things prospects will see when they land on your LinkedIn profile is your summary.
+This is the blurb below your photo and work information and provides an introduction to who you are and what you do.